Cataract Surgery Specialists Brisbane

 Multi-focal: This provides clear vision at all distances from reading to intermediate and far, but there are some side effects that in most cases settle with time.
 Glasses are usually not required with this type of lens.

-There are no real negatives to replacing your clouded cataract with an intraocular lens implant.
+There are no real negatives to your eye health by replacing your clouded cataract with an intraocular lens implant.
 It is designed to become a permanent part of your eye.
 It will not be rejected by your body or wear out.
 And because it is made of a special material, it will remain clear for a lifetime.

 Are the results immediate?

-In just a few days, you’lll have very good distance vision and will be able to resume your daily routine.
+In just a few days, along with proper eye care, youlll have very good distance vision and will be able to resume your daily routine.
 If you have chosen advanced IOL implants, it will take longer for your eye and brain to coordinate signals received via the new lenses.
-It’s a learning process that may take several weeks, and mostly affects near vision.
+Its a learning process that may take several weeks, and mostly affects near vision.

 As your eyes recover, you will likely experience some sensitivity to bright lights in the short-term, but it will not affect your ability to drive or see at night.
 In some patients, especially those who choose advanced IOL implants, glare and halos around lights may be permanent, but in most cases will become less noticeable over time.